tbates/tbates.github.io/_posts/2020-10-03-How-labels-work.markdown

 ---
 layout: post
-title: "Labels, and how to get, set, and change them using umx."
+title: "Labels, and how to get, set, and use them to fix, drop, or equate paths."
 date: 2020-10-03 00:00
 comments: true
 categories: advancedRAM tutorial